sorcererinferior/sorcererinferior/README.md

-#### anonymous alt account
+#### Hi There 👋

-I have a cat that sleeps in crazier shapes than me.
+My alt account.
+I use personal one for my job so this is a hobby account.

-My profile pic is a derivation of an [original art by WesTalbott](https://www.deviantart.com/westalbott/art/Dr-Strange-654556663).
+My profile pic is a gimp&inkscape'ified derivation of [original art by WesTalbott](https://www.deviantart.com/westalbott/art/Dr-Strange-654556663).
 Great artist!